CindyZhou2003/mymkdocs/docs/Courses/SQAT.md

 #### 灰盒测试 gray-box testing

-In software engineering, the term **"gray-box testing"灰盒测试** is often considered to lack a strict definition because it is not a completely distinct or formal testing methodology.
+In software engineering, the term **"gray-box testing" 灰盒测试** is often considered to lack a strict definition because it is not a completely distinct or formal testing methodology.
 Instead, it is a hybrid approach that lies somewhere between black-box testing and white-box testing.
 Here are several reasons why "gray-box testing" is often said to lack a strict meaning:

  1. **Ambiguous Definition**:

    - Black-box testing focuses on testing the software's inputs and outputs, without considering the internal implementation details of the software.
 Testers design test cases based solely on functional requirements and specifications.
    - White-box testing focuses on testing the internal logic and structure of the software.
 Testers need to have knowledge of the source code and test paths, branches, and internal structures.

    Gray-box testing does not have a clear, universally accepted definition.
 It typically refers to testing in which the tester has partial knowledge of the internal architecture or code (such as API or database structure) but does not need to fully understand the code itself.
 This definition is somewhat vague and lacks clear boundaries, which is why it is not considered a strict or formal testing type.

  2. **Fusion of Black-box and White-box Testing** 黑盒与白盒测试的融合:
       Gray-box testing essentially combines features of both black-box and white-box testing.
 Testers generally design test cases based on some internal information of the system, such as architecture or APIs, but without fully understanding the source code.
 Thus, gray-box testing cannot be strictly categorized as either white-box or black-box testing; it is a blend of both.

  3. **Execution-Level Hybrid**:

    - In practice, gray-box testing is often carried out by testers who have some knowledge of the internal system design, like APIs, databases, or system architecture, while still focusing on the external functionality of the software.
 This makes it a compromise between having no knowledge of the system and having full knowledge of the code.
    - However, strictly speaking, black-box testing and white-box testing have well-defined boundaries: black-box testing disregards internal details, while white-box testing requires full understanding of internal implementation.
 Gray-box testing cannot clearly specify "how much internal information is enough," which makes it harder to define strictly.

  4. **Confusion with Different Definitions**:
       Different organizations or industries may use the term "gray-box testing" with varying interpretations, adding to the confusion.
 In some contexts, gray-box testing may refer to having some understanding of external interfaces or database structures, while in other cases, it may imply a deeper understanding of system architecture.
 This lack of consistency leads to a blurred line of what constitutes gray-box testing.

  5. **Flexibility in Testing Approach**:
       Since gray-box testing emphasizes partial knowledge of the system’s internal structure while combining aspects of black-box and white-box testing, it is highly flexible in practical scenarios.
 Due to the absence of a standardized definition, many testing teams view it more as a methodological compromise or flexible application rather than a strictly defined, formal testing type.

 ----------------------

-#### Acceptance test（用户验收测试）和 system test（系统测试）粒度granularity区别
+#### Acceptance test（用户验收测试）和 system test（系统测试）粒度 granularity 区别

 From a granularity perspective, UAT (User Acceptance Testing) and System Testing are not of the same granularity.
 They differ in terms of scope, focus, and depth.
 Here are the main differences: